vapor/docs/4.0/docs/getting-started/hello-world.md

 ## Build & Run

-You should now have Xcode open and running.
+You should now have Xcode open.
 Click the play button to build and run your project.

 You should see the terminal pop up at the bottom of the screen.